ctxppc/ctxppc.github.io/index.md

 ## My thesis
 My thesis for my master of engineering in computer science is a nanopass compiler I named [*Glyco*](https://github.com/ctxppc/thesis/tree/development/Glyco).
 It is a compiler experimenting with a few capability-based security features for the experimental (but definitely promising!)
 CHERI-RISC-V architecture.
 You can read all about it in [my thesis paper](https://github.com/ctxppc/thesis/raw/development/Text%20(one-sided).pdf).

+### Ehh, tl;dr please?
+CHERI-RISC-V brings architectural capabilities to RISC-V, an instruction set architecture similar to x86 but much better.
+Capabilities are like pointers (memory addresses), except that they also indicate permissions (load, store, execute, etc.) and bounds (region of memory).
+When a capability is dereferenced, the hardware checks if the operation is allowed.
+If it's not, crashy things happen.
+Things like buffer overflow attacks can be made a thing of the past even if we stubbornly continue using C and C++, without paying the runtime price that we know from Java and memory-safe languages.

+Capabilities don't magically solve problems: the software (kernel, compilers, apps, etc.) still needs to configure them correctly to get the full benefits at every layer of abstraction.
+There is a lot of theoretical (and some practical) research going on — Glyco is a tiny addition to that body of work done by many others.

+I highly encourage hardware and software engineers alike to consider contributing to the effort, or to convince management to look into it.
+I'm absolutely convinced that architectural capabilities, in one form or another, will be an important part of secure computer system designs of the near future.

 ## Reaching me
 You can reach me by e-mail at `c` @ my domain.
 I‘m also `@ctxppc` on Twitter.
 If we're talking business, I'm [`cos(tan(sin(0)))` on LinkedIn](https://www.linkedin.com/in/costansin0/).